Getting Started With Artifactory as a Docker Registry

 Artifactory supports virtual Docker Repositories.
 A Virtual Repositories defined in Artifactory aggregates images from both local and remote repositories that are included in the virtual repositories.

 This allows you to access images that are hosted locally on local Docker repositories, as well as remote images that are proxied by remote Docker repositories, and access all of them from a single URL defined for the virtual repository.
 Using virtual repositories can be very useful since users will continue to work with the virtual repository while the admin can manage the included repositories, replace the default deployment target and those changes will be transparent to the users.

 To define a virtual Docker repository follow the steps below:

-- Create a new Virtual Repository and set Docker as the Package Type.
+- Click New Virtual Repository and select Docker from the Select Package Type dialog.

 - Select the underlying local and remote Docker repositories to include under the Repositories section.